docusign/PSA/Bengaluru-meetup/SPEAKER_NOTES.md

 >
 > That means nobody can answer the questions leaders actually ask: Which contracts auto-renew next quarter?
 Which vendors are on payment terms longer than 45 days?
 Where are we missing a price-increase cap?
 What is our total committed spend with this supplier?
 Today, every question means a human opening files one by one and reading them manually.
 >
 > Over the next hour, you are going to change that with Docusign agreement manager, AI engine iris, and MCP.
 You will treat agreements as data, not just documents - automated, repeatable, and scalable.
-Not by hand.
 Think real estate, manufacturing, healthcare, public care..you will find this pattern eveywhrere and some of you might already be working on this"
 >**